Italy Travel Tips

 Italy has plenty of Major airports to fly into.
-Most Popular airport in Italy is Fiumicino in Rome.
-Other popular airports are in Venice, Milan and Naples which all have non-stops from New York.
+The most popular airport in Italy is Fiumicino in Rome.
+Other popular airports are in Venice, Milan, and Naples which all have non-stops from New York.

-Find find the best flights for Italy check SkySkanner here!
+Find the best flights for Italy check SkySkanner here!

 Food and Drinks to Try in Italy

-Get into the Italian spirt by trying some of these dishes and drinks below.
-It’s also worth trying a cooking class during your visit, especially if your a foodie!
+Get into the Italian spirit by trying some of these dishes and drinks below.
+It’s also worth trying a cooking class during your visit, especially if you’re a foodie!
 Check cooking classes here with Cooky!